Flood Control Act of 1965: Background

 Details of the congressional mandate are defined in the Government Accountability Office's testimony before the Senate Committee on Environment and Public Works on September 28, 2005.
 The opening paragraph of the twelve page report reads:

 "Congress first authorized the Lake Pontchartrain and Vicinity, Louisiana Hurricane Protection Project in the Flood Control Act of 1965.
 The project was to construct a series of control structures, concrete floodwalls, and levees to provide hurricane protection to areas around Lake Pontchartrain.
-The project, when designed, was expected to take about 13 years to complete and cost about $85 million.
-Although federally authorized, it was a joint federal, state, and local effort."
+The project, when designed, was expected to take about 13 years to complete and cost about $85 million."